Yucaipa Valley AVA: Viticulture

 Yucaipa Valley itself has two currently licensed and fully bonded wineries in the region, Wildwood Oak Winery, founded by Anita Matlock, and Suveg Cellars, Yucaipa's first officially recognized bonded winery established in 2010 by Craig Suveg.
 Several viticulturists within the Yucaipa Valley plan to submit or intend to pursue licensing and bonding as their vines reach maturity.
-Vineyards in the AVA range from 20-2,000 plantings covering about 15 acre.
+Vineyards in the AVA range from 20 to 2,000 plantings covering about 15 acre.

 The use of Yucaipa grapes, to their maximum permissible quantity, has already yielded international recognition for quality.
 Using under 15 Yucaipa grown Cabernet Sauvignon by volume and the remainder Lodi Cabernet Sauvignon, Suveg Cellars wine "Incorrigible" received a silver medal at the Los Angeles International Wine Competition in 2017, the first instance of Yucaipa Valley cultivated grape, in part, receiving international acclaim.
 Craig Suveg continues to harvest and incorporate his fruit into his wines.
 Suveg Cellars has gone on to win over 45 international medals for its wine as of this petition, and Wildwood Oak Winery just took home its first medals in international competition.
 Both wineries are attracting international attention to the Yucaipa Valley for their application of unique winemaking techniques and artisan quality wine production.

-All of California's highest altitude vineyards are located within an established AVA, such as Shadow Mountain Vineyards at 3500 ft, Santa Barbara Highlands Vineyard at 2800–3200 ft and several other vineyards around the 2700 ft mark fall within the elevation ranges within the Yucaipa Valley AVA, and be about 1000–1500 ft shy of the highest altitude points within the AVA boundaries.
-Thus, Yucaipa Valley has the highest altitude vineyards within a California wine appellation.
+Yucaipa Valley AVA has the highest altitude vineyards in the California wine appellation, such as Shadow Mountain Vineyards at 3500 ft, Santa Barbara Highlands Vineyard at 2800–3200 ft and several other vineyards around the 2700 ft mark fall within the elevation ranges within the Yucaipa Valley AVA, and be about 1000–1500 ft shy of the highest altitude points within its boundaries.